tharun-selvam/Obsidian-Notes/AGV Notes/ROS CPP.md

 	- `rate.sleep();` causes the node to sleep for a duration that maintains the specified publishing rate (1 Hz in this case).
 It ensures that messages are published at a consistent rate.

 	In summary, this C++ code defines a simple ROS node that initializes a ROS node, creates a publisher, enters a loop to publish "Hello, ROS!" messages at a specified rate, and gracefully exits when the node is signaled to shut down (`ros::ok()` returns `false`).
-This is a basic template for a ROS node, and you can customize it to perform more complex tasks, such as subscribing to topics, processing data, and interacting with other ROS nodes in a robotic system.

  2. Running the node:
 * Go into the `CMakeLists.txt` file and add the following